-You can substitute equal parts broth for stock anytime you wish.
-Stock is generally thicker and more flavorful, so you might find your favorite recipes get more of a flavor boost by using stock.
+You can always substitute equal parts broth for stock.
+Since stock is generally thicker and more flavorful, you might find your favorite recipes get more of a flavor boost by using stock.
 We like using stock for soups where the liquid is the star, like chicken and dumplings, lemony turkey rice soup and French lentil and carrot soup.
 Since broth is thinner, it’s better suited for dishes where you want other flavors to shine, like tomato soup, chili and slow cooker sweet potato soup.

 In a pinch?
 Check out our guide for the best broth substitutes.